andrew-walther/Creighton-DataScience-Projects/README.md

 # Creighton-DataScience-Projects
-A collection of project scripts and reports from statistics &amp; data science projects during undergraduate studies at Creighton University.
+A collection of datasets, project scripts, and reports from statistics &amp; data science projects from my undergraduate studies at Creighton University.

 Courses: